 Without the truth, there can be no justice.
-For this reason, certain types of crimes of perjury are prosecuted aggressively in Florida.
-In other cases, the system turns a blind eye to false statements even when they are made under oath because of the difficulties with prosecuting these crimes.
+For this reason, crimes of perjury come with serious penalties and punishments.
+As a practical matter, however, the system often turns a blind eye to false statements even when they are made under oath because of the difficulties with prosecuting these crimes.

 Florida Statute Section 837.02 criminalizes making a false statement, which is not believed to be true by the person making the statement, under oath in an official proceeding in regard to any material matter.

 Attorney for Perjury Crimes in the Tampa Bay Area

 Our attorneys are experienced in fighting criminal charges for perjury or making a false statement to a law enforcement officer during a criminal investigation.

 We represent clients charged with perjury under Florida Statute §837.02 for statements made during an official proceeding and under § 837.012 when the statement was not made during an official proceeding.